waffleau/docker-aws/README.md

-# gitlab-ci-docker-base
+# GitLab CI base image for integration with AWS
-Base image to use with GitLab CI to enable integration with AWS
+Very simple docker image which is based off the official docker image.
+Simply installs the AWS CLI on top of it, so that GitLab CI processes using AWS contain less boilerplate.